 - Chirping, clicking, and grinding noises in 4WD and power loss

 - slow acceleration and overall sluggish performance

-Because these modern vehicles are all electronic and managed by the ECU, in many instances a flash reprogramming allows the Electronic Control Unit (ECU) software to be updated without replacing the ECU.
-In many of these cases the issues were resolved without needing to replace any components.
+Because these modern vehicles are all electronic and managed by the ECU, in many instances flash reprogramming allows the Electronic Control Unit (ECU) software to be updated without replacing the ECU.
+In many of these cases, the issues were resolved without needing to replace any components.

-With all the transmission issues that has been reported on the 2016 and 17 model Tacoma it still manage to score a 75/100 on the JDPOWER rating system.
-Of the hundreds of thousands of owners who offered there independent and unbiased opinions, the Tacoma managed to come 3rd in the pickup category, falling just short behind the GMC canyon in 2nd and the Colorado in 1st who scored 77 and 79 respectively.
+With all the transmission issues that have been reported on the 2016 and 17 models Tacoma, still manages to score a 75/100 on the JDPOWER rating system.
+Of the hundreds of thousands of owners who offered their independent and unbiased opinions, the Tacoma managed to come 3rd in the pickup category, falling just short behind the GMC canyon in 2nd and Colorado in 1st who scored 77 and 79 respectively.